top of page

 Calls for application

-The fourth STSM call is now open, for STSMs to take place between 15 July and 30 September 2023.
+The fifth STSM call is now open, for STSMs to take place between 15 January and 31 August 2024.

 Previous calls: